postmanlabs/raml1-to-postman/README.md

 This version of converter does not handle the following yet:

-* Libraries, overlays and extensions.
+* Libraries, Overlays and Extensions.
+* Annotations.

 ### Resources